 As an Information Services Librarian I provide reference and research support to health sciences faculty and students though a variety of in person and online venues, including classroom instruction and individual consultations.
 I am also currently participating in intiatives to faciliate management, preservation and expanded use of research data as these areas grow in relevance to our research community.
 As the liaison to the College of Dentistry, I hold office hours at the College to answer student and faculty questions and co-teach the Evidence Based Practice courses for the pre-doctoral and advanced standing dental degrees.

-Currently I serve as Chair for the Education Committee of the Library Information Technology Assocation, which is a division of the American Library Association.
+Most recently, I served as Chair for the Education Committee of the Library Information Technology Assocation, which is a division of the American Library Association.
 Further I am a member of the Association for College and Research Libraries; the Association for Information Science and Technology, the Midwest Chapter of the Medical Library Association; the American Dental Education Association; the Library Society of the World; and the Code4Lib National, Midwest, and Chicago communities.

 At UIC I am a member of the